Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 The Icefield Explorer — walking on the Athabasca Glacier

 One of the most extraordinary and unusual experiences of the entire trip.
-The Columbia Icefield on the Icefields Parkway is one of the largest icefields in North America — and the Icefield Explorer takes you right out onto the Athabasca Glacier in a specially designed vehicle so you can actually step out and walk on the ice.
+The Columbia Icefield is one of the largest icefields in North America — and the Icefield Explorer takes you right out onto the Athabasca Glacier in a specially designed vehicle so you can actually step out and walk on the ice.
+Standing on a glacier that has been there for thousands of years, surrounded by mountains, with the ice crunching under your feet — it's one of those moments that genuinely makes you stop and take it all in.

 Our Icefield Explorer reel — watch before you book!